Earlston High School

 Earlston High School is a secondary school in Earlston, Scottish Borders.
-It serves Earlston, as well as the surrounding area.
+It serves Earlston and the surrounding area.
 Since 2009, the school has been located on the east edge of Earlston, south of the A6105 road.

 Catchment area

 Earlston High School accepts all pupils within a certain geographical area.
 Pupils from the schools below are offered free bus travel to and from the school (provided by Scottish Borders Council):